 Get healthcare from home when possible.

 This one is a win-win, because when you’re feeling under the weather, you probably don’t want to leave the house anyway.
-More importantly, avoiding public spaces will help reduce the spread of COVID-19 as well as your risk of picking up more germs in a waiting area with other sick people.
+More importantly, avoiding public spaces will help reduce your risk of picking up more germs in a waiting area with other sick people.

 Talk to a Doctor 24/7